 I was nauseous during dinner and couldn't eat my meal, but from how it smelled and from the recommendations on the walls I am sure the restaurant was very nice.
 Here's a little virtual tour of the place, it's just a 360 degree view, it's a tiny little place: http://www.virtualfernie.com/viewer.php?tour=currybowl

 Zoë did NOT sleep well in the hotel room.
 Nor did she eat particularly well.
 But those minor complaints aside, it was a total success and I would do it again in a heartbeat.
 I'll post a quick photo I took of Kiddo and myself once I get them up on Facebook.

 Back at work today after a week of absence.
 It doesn't get easier walking on the concrete-hard floors.
 My back is in agony.
 My boss has told me he plans to give me more hours starting in September, doing day shifts instead of my usual closes.
-This means that every penny I earn will go to paying childcare, but at least in a couple of months I will qualify for Maternity benefits when bean #2 is born.
+This means that every penny I earn will go to paying childcare, but at least in a couple of months I will qualify for Maternity benefits when bean #2

 I'm unbelievably exhausted still, but unable to sleep at night.
 My mind is going crazy, listing all the THINGS I want to do before I have another infant attached to me.
 (Well, I suppose it's ALREADY attached to me, but you know what I mean, right?)
 My husband is awesome about getting projects started, and to the point where they function and are livable, but the detailed finishing is something he does not excel at.
 There is a new pantry, but it has a) no shelves b)no trim c) no doors.
 Just an unused brand-new pantry, mocking me.
 Until that pantry is finished, the things in the cupboards must stay where they are.
 And I can't get the dishwasher I bought THREE MONTHS AGO out of the driveway (so ghetto trailer trash, I know!) until the cupboards have been emptied.
 Discouraging.